CSE 701: Foundations of Modern Scientific Programming

 • You cannot learn to code just by attending the lectures or reading the lecture notes!
 Writing your own code, experimenting with each new concept we learned, and spending time writing full programs to solve concrete real-world problems (e.g. related to your research) is absolutely crucial for your success in the course.

-• Solve the practice exams that are posted on this website.
+• Solve the practice exams posted on this website.
 They are meant not only to help you practice for the exams, but also to test your general knowledge and understanding of the material.

 Intellectual property notice ^